Skip to content

 • SIGTERM — same graceful shutdown

-The shutdown process stops initializers in stopPriority order (lowest first), so channels and the MCP server stop before the web server, which stops before the database pool and Redis are closed.
+The shutdown process walks the dependency graph in reverse, so dependents stop before the initializers they depend on — channels and the MCP server stop before the web server, which stops before the database pool and Redis are closed.

 Released under the MIT License.